ryaneditraj/Hacktoberfest-2022/README.md

 # Hacktoberfest 2022
+## About this Repository
+- #### This repo is created to help the people with a PR for HacktoberFest 2022.Just check out the repo and look for any Algorithm or Project which is currently not in the repo ,which you can add or modify/Update the existing projects.

+- #### This repository is language independent.Just make sure your file has a mention of the language(python or c++...) in which you are submitting your codes in.
+Readme file will be a plus point.

+- #### Make sure you are not submitting an already existing algo or question.
 ## What is Hacktoberfest?
 Hacktoberfest, in its 9th year, is a month-long celebration of open source software run by DigitalOcean.
 During the month of October, we invite you to join open-source software enthusiasts, beginners, and the developer community by contributing to open-source projects.
 You can do this in a variety of ways:
 - Prepare and share your project for collaboration